Addressing Classroom Disruption

 - A student who persists in disrupting a class may be directed to leave the classroom for the remainder of the class period.
 This is a serious step and not to be taken lightly.
-Whenever possible, prior consultation should be undertaken with the Department Chair, Dean of your College, and the Dean of Student Services.
+Whenever possible, prior consultation should be undertaken with the Department Chair, Dean of your College, and the Dean of Students.

 - If a disruption is serious, and other reasonable measures have failed, the class may be adjourned, and Student Affairs or the campus police contacted.
 Teachers must not use force or threats of force, except in immediate self-defense.
 Prepare a written account of the incident.
 Identify witnesses for the Campus Police, as needed.

-- The Dean of Student Services can help by reviewing university student conduct regulations with you, and meeting with accused students formally or informally.
+- The Dean of Students can help by reviewing university student conduct regulations with you, and meeting with accused students formally or informally.
 It is better to report disruptive incidents promptly, even if they seem minor.
 A preferred strategy is to develop behavioral contract with students, so they have clear guidelines about what behavior is expected of them.
 In the most serious cases, we can suspend students immediately, pending student conduct proceedings, or medical evaluation.

 Students with Disabilities

 Some disruptive students may have emotional or mental disorders.
 Although such students may be considered disabled and are protected under the Rehabilitation Act of 1973, they are expected to meet the same standards of conduct as any student.
 This is true even if the disruption is directly related to his or her physical or mental disability.
 It is important that an instructor establish the standards for his or her classroom and enforce them for all students, in conformance with the principles of academic freedom.